MicrosoftDocs/azure-reference-other/stream-analytics-docs/event-delivery-guarantees-azure-stream-analytics.md

 The downstream consumer of the output events need to dedupe the events using logical identity of the events.
 For example, if you are aggregating events by groups in a tumbling window, the logical identity of the event is the groups and the tumbling window’s end time.
 If you are running a pass through query, you may need to carry a unique id on the event in order to dedupe.

-### Output supporting exact-once delivery with Azure Stream Analtycis
+### Output supporting exact-once delivery with Azure Stream Analytics
 #### Cosmos DB
 Using Cosmos DB, Azure Stream Analytics guarantees exactly-once delivery.
 Since Azure Stream Analytics uses upsert, no action is needed by the user.
 See more information on [Azure Stream Analytics output to CosmosDB](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-documentdb-output).